 Set up in 2003, the Academic Mentoring Programme is run and coordinated by the Centre and the academic divisions, and is aimed at helping Pacific students succeed and maximise their full potential while at Otago.
 Just as the Taimane as four sides - so does the academic mentoring programme.
 Students are contacted four times (4 phases) during the Semester to ensure they are settling in and coping well with their studies.
 It is about managing the transition period well from home and school to living on campus and driving one's own studies.
 All Pacific students are encouraged to actively engage in the Taimane Academic Mentoring Programme, especially first year students.

 What is academic mentoring?

-- Studying means scholarship - not just passing
+- Studying means excellence - not just passing;

 Register to take part in the programme

 - Academic Mentors (AMs) are staff members and senior students who are successful individuals and have shown they are capable of taking on extra responsibility while completing their own courses of study.
 These individuals have shown academic capability and are doing well.
 Some are graduates who are in successful careers.
 We are fortunate to also have some academic staff who have volunteered to be mentors.

 - The AMs are selected by the Centre and the academic Divisions.